 Also, connect to the network via Ethernet if you can.
 It's much harder for hackers to break into a hardwired connection compared to Wi-Fi.

-If most media is accessed via console, PC or hub such as Apple TV, you probably don't need to connect your smart TV to the internet 24/7.
-However, you should log in every few months, as TV manufacturers often release important system updates and security patches.
+Although you probably don't need to connect your smart TV to the internet 24/7, you should log in every few months, as TV manufacturers often release important system updates and security patches.